webdriverio/webdriverio/docs/TypeScript.md

 }
 ```

-3. Add defintions for your commands according to your execution mode.
+3. Add definitions for your commands according to your execution mode.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Sync Mode-->